jlangch/venice/doc/readme/ext-parsifal-guide.md

 ### any-char

 `any-char` creates parsers that will parse and return any character.
-Remember that we can use the parsatron to parse more than just strings:
+Remember that we can use _Parsifal_ to parse more than just strings:

     (p/run (p/any-char) "Cats")
     ; #\C